mikkurogue/ts-check/readme.md

 Example output;
 <img width="1116" height="572" alt="image" src="https://github.com/user-attachments/assets/69c373ac-86bd-41ab-9424-2c478b68995f" />

+## Usage

+Currenlty making the assumption that you will clone the repo and run `cargo install --path .`. then just simply run `ts-analyzer` in a typescript project with a tsconfig.json, or to analyze a single file run `ts-analyzer <path-to-file>.ts`

 Insipred by the GOAT [Dillon Mulroy](https://github.com/dmmulroy), where he made a nicer tsc reported neovim plugin.